lumeng/repogit-mengapps/MacApplicationCreatedWithAutomator/MathematicaAppFromCLI_readme.md

     open -a /Applications/Mathematica.app

-will ensure that the environment variables such as JAVA_HOME set in .bashrc is loaded before Mathematica.app is started.
+will ensure that the environment variables such as `JAVA_HOME` set in `$HOME/.bashrc` is loaded before Mathematica.app is started.

 ### Verify version of Java and related environment variables

-One can verify the version of Java and environment variables at UNIX command-line and in Mathematica are consistent.
+One can verify the version of Java and environment variables at Unix command-line and in Mathematica are consistent.

 #### In Mathematica